Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 Type of microchip

-We do not specify a particular type or brand of microchip to be used but, in Europe, ISO (International Standards Organisation) Standard microchips meeting specifications 11784 or Annex A of ISO Standard 11785 are generally used.
+We do not specify a particular type or brand of microchip to be used but, in Europe, ISO (International Standards Organisation) Standard microchips meeting specifications 11784 and capable of being read by a device compatible with ISO Standard 11785 are generally used.

 ISO Standards are used in Europe, so vets and transport companies who undertake pet travel checks are likely to have only ISO-compatible scanners.
-If the microchip does not meet either of these ISO Standards, it is your responsibility to ensure that the microchip can be read upon entry to the UK.
+If the microchip does not meet either of the standards above, it is your responsibility to ensure that the microchip can be read upon entry to the UK.

 This may mean that you will need to provide a microchip reader (at your expense) to allow the chip to be read.
 Some ports of entry may have equipment capable of reading other types of microchip and you should check this with them before you travel.